MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-meetings.md

     ![Screenshot highlighting Meetings button.](media/calling-meetings-2.JPG "Screenshot highlighting Meetings button.")

-    The Meetings window opens to the current day so you can see all of your meetings for that day.
+    The Meeting window opens to the current day so you can see all of your meetings for that day.

     ![Screenshot of calendar in Meetings window.](media/calling-meetings-4.JPG "Screenshot of calendar in Meetings window.")